Hegra (Madain Saleh): Saudi Arabia's Nabataean City

 The Wider AlUla Landscape

-Hegra sits within the broader AlUla region, which contains other significant sites — the Dadan ruins (an older pre-Nabataean kingdom), Jabal Ikmah (an ancient “library” of rock inscriptions), and Elephant Rock.
+Hegra sits within the broader AlUla region, which contains other significant sites — the Dadan ruins (an older pre-Nabataean kingdom with carved lion tombs), Jabal Ikmah (an ancient open-air library of rock inscriptions), and Elephant Rock (Jabal al-Fil).
+A 2-night minimum stay in AlUla is needed to give Hegra the time it deserves while also covering the region’s other key sites.
 See the full AlUla heritage guide for the complete picture.

 Frequently Asked Questions